thedarkwriter/courseware-lms-content/courses/published/introduction_to_the_linux_command_line.md

 <div class="instruction-content" markdown="1">
 <!-- Primary Text of the lesson -->
 <!-------------------------------->
 For the purpose of using Puppet, you don't need a deep understanding of the Linux command line.
 This course is intended as a basic introduction and refresher.
-If you would like a more comprehensive training, we recommend (Linux Journey)[http://linuxjourney.com].
+If you would like a more comprehensive training, we recommend [Linux Journey](http://linuxjourney.com).

 Take a look at the window to the right.
 This is a Linux terminal running Bash.